Topic

 Tremendous value is placed in fostering meaningful collaborations and research partnerships.
 Research is strengthened through relationships and engagement with communities, not-for-profits, government entities, the private sector, and academic researchers, local and global.
 Mutually beneficial research relationships outline the division of responsibilities related to data actions and ownership.

-Mitigate Risk Related to Confidential Data
+Mitigate Risk Related to Sensitive and Confidential Data

-Safeguard Sensitive Data
+Safeguard Human Data

 Integrate Excellence in all Disciplinary Approaches